2018 California State Rail Plan

 - Travel quickly across the state with more trains, more often;

-- Enjoy the journey on modern, sage, clean and comfortable trains;
+- Enjoy the journey on modern, safe, clean and comfortable trains;

 - Glide past traffic congestion on reliable trains and express buses in dedicated lanes;